 | Auth lives in | a shared secret in WordPress | a service-account key on the server |

 The push model is simpler to stand up and great for on-demand edits; the pull model is what you want when nobody should have to remember to click anything.
-Many sites end up running both.
+Many sites end up running both, which becomes its own pattern: a two-way sync that writes WordPress back into the sheet and accepts edits in return, with one owner per field so the two directions never fight over the same cell.

 Authoritative references this article was fact-checked against.